 While we may maintain insurance against some, but not all, of the risks described above, our insurance may not be adequate to cover casualty losses or liabilities, and our insurance does not cover penalties or fines that may be assessed by a governmental authority.
 For certain risks, such as political risk, business interruption, cybersecurity breaches, war, terrorism and piracy, we have limited or no insurance coverage.
 Also, in the future we may not be able to obtain insurance at premium levels that justify its purchase.
-The occurrence of a significant uninsured claim, a claim in excess of the insurance coverage limits maintained by us or a claim at a time when we are not able to obtain liability insurance could have a material adverse effect on our ability to conduct normal business operations and on our financial condition, results of operations, which might severely impact our financial position.
-A loss not fully covered by insurance could have a material adverse effect on our financial position, results of operations, and cash flows.
+The occurrence of a significant uninsured claim, a claim in excess of the insurance coverage limits maintained by us or a claim at a time when we are not able to obtain liability insurance could have a material adverse effect on our ability to conduct normal business operations and on our financial condition, results of operations or cash flow.
+We may not be able to secure additional insurance or bonding that might be required by new governmental regulations.
+This may cause us to restrict our operations, which might severely impact our financial position.
+A loss not fully covered by insurance could have a material adverse effect on our financial position, results of operations and cash flows.